-Thanks to all who joined us for the 2020 series, also the first-ever virtual 100 Wise Women series.
+Thanks to all who joined us for the 2021 series.
 We hope you were inspired by the messages from these courageous women speakers, and from those you connected with.

-Join our email list to be sure you’re the first to know when we when registration opens for each event in the 2021 100 Wise Women series.
+Join our email list to be sure you’re the first to know who the 2022 keynote speakers will be.

 Past keynote speakers